 Highways England officers and their consultants do not have the authority to make any change to the tender documents except through a tender amendment issued by the Procurement Officer.
 If a statement is made at any meeting that a Tenderer considers is not in accordance with the tender documents then the Tenderer must refer the matter to the Procurement Officer as a tender query.

-Tender Conference

-[Compiler to amend as necessary, if a Tender Conference is not to be held insert Not Used against 1.4 and delete 1.4.1 to1.4.3]

-Tenderers will have the opportunity to meet the members of Highways England’s team at a tender conference.
-The proposed date for this conference is set out in Annex C.

-The conference will be held to explain, discuss and answer questions on the tender process.
-During this conference, the following presentations will be given by Highways England.

 A presentation on the proposed contract by Highways England, identifying and explaining any project specific issues of importance to the tender submission

 A presentation by the Procurement Officer, setting out the tender process and timetable